empowering personal freedom

 Relationship focussed therapy

-Experience of my private practice leads me to believe that the quality of personal relationships are crucial in determining levels of well-being, and a primary reasons for distress and anxiety being people’s relationship to self or others.
+Experience of my private practice in Berkhamsted and Watford leads me to believe that the quality of personal relationships are crucial in determining levels of well-being, and a primary reasons for distress and anxiety being people’s relationship to self or others.
 Issues that can lead people to seek support can be triggered by a change in career, addictive behaviours causing concern in their lives or distress through a crisis in a personal relationship.

 In my relationship focussed counselling model for example, I work with the belief that healthy relationship to both self and others, is central to increased personal happiness and fulfilment.
 The experience of the therapeutic relationship uniquely provides clients a process which enables positive change.
 I support clients to better understand their patterns of attachment, and how relationships now can reflect and represent relationships from the past.